 Marianna Di Paolo

 Dr. Marianna Di Paolo is an Associate Professor in the Department of Anthropology, University of Utah, and a Research Associate at the National Museum of Natural History (the Smithsonian).
-She was the founding Chair of the University of Utah’s Department of Linguistics, and is currently an Adjunct Associate Professor in that department.
+She was the founding Chair of the University of Utah’s Department of Linguistics, and is currently an Emeritus in that department.
 She is the Director of the Shoshoni Language Project at the University of Utah, a project that begin in collaboration with Mauricio Mixco.

 Dr. Di Paolo’s first language is a dialect of Italian, having been raised in a small, immigrant town in Colorado.
 She began to learn English before starting elementary school.
 Her love of languages and linguistic diversity, and her appreciation of the importance of language to her own identity began in her childhood home.
 She received a B.A. with honors at the University of Colorado Boulder, and trained as a teacher of Spanish and English as a Second Language.
 Her Ph.D. is in Linguistics from The University of Texas at Austin